Last updated on December 27, 2022 by Wandering our World

 - Thunderstorms and heavy rain can happen in the New Forest – even during the holiday season.
 Make sure you have a durable, rainproof tent that can survive heavy rain.
 A lightweight one-man hiking tent like this or similar would be perfect.
 For a good value tent that fits more than one person, this mosquito-proof one would work well too.

-- Keep an eye out for animal poo – if there’s a lot near your perfect New Forest camping spot, you may end up being woken up by some enthusiastic sheep or something else in the middle of the night!
+- Keep an eye out for animal poo – if there’s a lot near your perfect New Forest camping spot, you may end up being woken up by some enthusiastic ponies or something else in the middle of the night!

 - There are different water sources in the New Forest, but remember to always have plenty of water on you when you’re walking.
 A space-saving collapsible water bottle would be a good purchase.